Steven Ball

 Jim was also the director/producer of a series of television programs for Local Vision (Optus Vision) titled Techne Arts in Melbourne which were broadcast in 1996.

 Jim has undertaken studies into many aspects of film-making, including animation, Super 8, video, and in 1997, he completed the Certificate of Media (film-making) at Footscray Secondary College.
-He is currently completing the Diploma of Professional Writing and Editing at Holmesglen Tafe.
+He is also completed the Diploma of Professional Writing and Editing at Holmesglen Tafe.

-He is also the founder and director of Electric Shorts, a program of self-funded shorts that screened at the Fringe Festival in October 2002.
+He is also the founder and director of Electric Shorts, a annual program of self-funded shorts that screened at the Fringe Festival in October 2002, and has continued every year since then.

 Misfortune